mdelapenya/lpn/README.md

   -h, --help            help for commerce
   -m, --memory          Sets the memory for the Xmx and Xms JVM memory configuration of Liferay Portal's bundle.
-  -p, --httpPort int    Sets the HTTP port of Liferay Portal's bundle. (default 8080)
+  -p, --httpPort int    Sets the HTTP port of Liferay Portal's bundle. (default 8080) -P, --properties string   Sets the location of a portal-ext properties files to configure the running instance of Liferay Portal's bundle.
 ```

 #### run nightly